iamAbayomi/css-practice/README.md

 # CSS in Depth Practice

-This repo uses the example on CSS in depth.
+I implemented the examples in CSS in Depth in this repo.